toolleeo/cli-apps/README.md

 * [hunter](https://github.com/rabite0/hunter) - Ranger-like file browser written in rust.
 * [joshuto](https://github.com/kamiyaa/joshuto) - ranger-like terminal file manager
 * [lf](https://github.com/gokcehan/lf) - lf (as in "list files") is a terminal file manager written in Go with a heavy inspiration from ranger file manager.
-* [lfm](https://inigo.katxi.org/devel/lfm/) - (Last File Manager) is a file manager written in Python; it comes with lots of features, including 1-pane or 2-pane view, files filters and bookmarks, tree view, virtual file-systems to open compressed archives, search in files, customizable keybindings and themes.
+* [lfm](https://inigo.katxi.org/devel/lfm/) - (Last File Manager) - a file manager written in Python; it comes with lots of features, including 1-pane or 2-pane view, files filters and bookmarks, tree view, virtual file-systems to open compressed archives, search in files, customizable keybindings and themes.
 * [Midnight Commander](http://www.midnight-commander.org/) - A visual file manager, full-screen text mode application that allows you to copy, move and delete files and whole directory trees and search for files; includes an internal viewer and editor.
 * [ncursesFM](https://github.com/FedeDP/ncursesFM) - File manager written in C, rather complete in terms of features, especially lightweight and responsive.
-* [nnn](https://github.com/jarun/nnn) - "The unorthodox terminal file manager" is a tiny, nearly 0-config and fast file manager supporting all the operations on files and directories.
+* [nnn](https://github.com/jarun/nnn) - "The unorthodox terminal file manager" - a tiny, nearly 0-config and fast file manager supporting all the operations on files and directories.
 * [projectable](https://github.com/dzfrias/projectable) - A TUI file manager built for projects.
-* [ranger](https://ranger.github.io/) - Console file manager with vi key bindings, curses interface with a view on the directory hierarchy, comes with a file launcher that automatically determines which program to use for opening a given file type.
+* [ranger](https://ranger.github.io/) - File manager with vi key bindings, curses interface with a view on the directory hierarchy, comes with a file launcher that automatically determines which program to use for opening a given file type.
 * [rnr](https://github.com/bugnano/rnr) - The RNR File Manager (RNR's Not Ranger) is a text based file manager that combines the best features of Midnight Commander and Ranger.
 * [TUIFI Manager](https://github.com/GiorgosXou/TUIFIManager) - A cross-platform terminal-based termux-oriented file manager (and component), meant to be used with a Uni-Curses project or as is.
 * [vifm](https://vifm.info/) - "ncurses based file manager with vi like keybindings/modes/options/commands/configuration, which also borrows some useful ideas from mutt" (cit.).